-The 2014 Pacific Region Council of the Haida Nation/Fisheries and Oceans Canada Joint Razor Clam Management Plan (JMP) encompasses the period of March 14th to December 31st 2014.
+The 2018 Pacific Region Council of the Haida Nation/Fisheries and Oceans Canada Joint Razor Clam Management Plan (JMP) encompasses the period of March 1, 2018 to February 29, 2020.

-The Commercial Harvest Plan is attached as Appendix 1 to this JMP.
+The Commercial Harvest Plan for 2018/19 is attached as Appendix 1 to this JMP.
+This appendix will be renewed annually.
 All commercial harvesters are advised to review the attachments for harvest information.